Akshay Kumar, Emraan Hashmi to star in ‘Selfiee’ | Entertainment

 - India

-Bollywood stars Akshay Kumar and Emraan Hashmi are set to reunite for a movie titled “Selfiee”.
+Bollywood stars Akshay Kumar and Emraan Hashmi are set to feature in a movie titled “Selfiee”.

 The film is backed by Karan Johar’s Dharma Productions.